Your expert guide to spending 1 amazing day in Valencia

 This gorgeous 15th century building is Valencia’s only UNESCO World Heritage Site (unlike Córdoba, which has multiple UNESCO sites).
 Here, silk and olive oil were traded.

 The courtyard is delightfully full of orange trees and the main hall, the Columnario, will take your breath away (if you like old buildings).
 If you want to climb the Silk Exchange tower (I did) then you’ll need to be brave and make a phone call -695 500 290- to reserve your spots.
-I didn’t know this so just showed up expecting to be allowed up.
+I didn’t know this so just showed up hoping to be allowed up.
 I was not.

 Top Tip: Every Sunday (10 am – 1 pm) you’ll find a flea market outside the Lonja.